Are you looking for Artificial Intelligence Interview Questions? If yes, then start here.

 - Text analysis, classification, and pattern search

 51. Suppose you want to buy bread.
 You pick some butter and eggs along with it.
-You see that many customers do the same – pick bread, butter, eggs and some also pick milk.
-Then you realize that bread-butter, bread-eggs, bread-milk make for a great combination, and that’s why many customers purchase them together!
+Many customers do the same – pick bread, butter, and eggs, and some also pick milk.
+Then you realize that bread-butter, bread-eggs, and bread-milk make for a great combination, and that's why many customers purchase them together!
 What is this type of analysis called?
 How can machines do the same type of analysis?

-Answer: This type of analysis is called the market basket analysis.
+This type of analysis is called the market basket analysis.
 It analyses the items frequently purchased together to find correlations and helps companies promote sales by offering discounts on such bundles.
-For example, if you buy 2 packets of bread, you get 10% off on butter, etc.
+For example, if you buy two packets of bread, you get 10% off butter, etc.

 52. Explain the Q-learning algorithm with an example.

-Answer: Q-learning algorithm is a type of reinforcement algorithm, which involves an agent, set of states, and set of actions per state.
-In this algorithm, the agent knows the action to be performed under each state by finding the optimal policy.
+Q-learning algorithm is a reinforcement algorithm involving an agent, a set of states, and actions per state.
+In this algorithm, the agent knows the action under each state by finding the optimal policy.
 It is a model-free, value-based algorithm.
 The Q-value or action value improves the behavior of an agent in each iteration.
 This value is computed using the temporal difference or TD-update rule.

 53. Explain how image classification works.

 TensorFlow is the most common library used to implement deep learning frameworks.
-Through supervised learning, we can train the network to understand how each of these items looks like (what does a dog look like?
+Through supervised learning, we can train the network to understand what each of these items looks like (what does a dog look like?
 How to identify an apple?
 Etc…).
 The most accurate NN to classify images is the Convolutional Neural Network (CNN).
-Once the NN is trained, it can identify images with good accuracy.
+Once the NN is trained, it can identify images with reasonable accuracy.